ODOT hosted an open house on Feb. 18, 2014. Following are the materials presented at the open house:

 The roadway, however, is falling apart under the asphalt in several locations.
 Road users experience a bumpy ride along the entire stretch of highway.
 There are five traffic signals in this area and they are not connected.
 This means, traffic does not flow efficiently.
-There are also several long sections without sidewalks at all, leaving pedestrians on the shoulders of busy McLoughlin Boulevard.
+There are also several long sections without sidewalks at all, requiring pedestrians to walk on the shoulders of busy McLoughlin Boulevard.

-ODOT is designing a project to preserve SE McLoughlin Boulevard for years to come by repairing failing sections of the road.
+ODOT has designed a project that will preserve the paved surface of SE McLoughlin Boulevard for years to come by repairing failing sections and repaving the road.

 Project elements include:

-- Rebuilding sections of the road under the pavement
+■ Rebuilding sections of the road on OR 99E under the pavement

-- Repaving between Roethe Road and the Clackamas River Bridge
+■ Repaving the roadway on OR 99E between Roethe Road and the Clackamas River Bridge

-- Connecting sidewalks in 16 locations – see below for details
+■ Connecting sidewalks in multiple locations – see below for details

-- Improving sub-standard ADA ramps to the sidewalks in 16 locations
+■ Improving sub-standard ADA ramps in multiple locations

 Rebuilding Failing Sections of the Roadway

-ODOT identified ten locations in the north and southbound directions of SE McLoughlin Boulevard where the roadway is crumbling beneath the asphalt.
+ODOT identified multiple locations in the northbound and southbound directions of SE McLoughlin Boulevard where the roadway is crumbling beneath the asphalt.
 When construction is underway, workers will dig out the failing roadbed below the asphalt and rebuild the road surface.
-This work will require lane closures that could last for several days.
-ODOT is still identifying how this work will affect travelers on McLoughlin and will have more information in the spring of 2013.

 ODOT is planning to fill in the sidewalk gaps at the following locations.
 Some sidewalks will include planter strips, others will not due to the width available along the roadway.